 The .NET team has been doing important work to make .NET Core and ASP.NET Core a containeroptimized framework.
-Not only is .NET Core a lightweight framework with a small memory footprint; the team has focused on optimized Docker images for three main scenarios and published them in the Docker Hub registry at microsoft/dotnet, beginning with version 2.1:
+Not only is .NET Core a lightweight framework with a small memory footprint; the team has focused on optimized Docker images for three main scenarios and published them in the Docker Hub registry at dotnet/core, beginning with version 2.1:

-- 1. Development: Where the priority is the ability to quickly interate and debug changes and size is secondary. - 2.
-Build: The priority is compiling the application and includes binaries and other dependencies to optimize binaries. - 3.
-Production: Where the focus is fast deploying and starting of containers, so these images are limited to the binaries and the content nedded to run the application.
+24. Development: Where the priority is the ability to quickly iterate and debug changes, and where size is secondary.

+- 25. Build: The priority is compiling the application and includes binaries and other dependencies to optimize binaries. - 26.
+Production: Where the focus is fast deploying and starting of containers, so these images are limited to the binaries and the content needed to run the application.

-To achieve this, the .NET team is providing three basic variants in microsoft/dotnet (at Docker Hub):
+To achieve this, the .NET team is providing four basic variants in dotnet/core (at Docker Hub):

-- 1. sdk: for the development and build scenarios. - 2. runtime: for the production scenario and - 3. runtime-deps: for the production scenario of self-contained applications.
+- 27. sdk: for development and build scenarios - 28. aspnet: for ASP.NET production scenarios - 29. runtime: for .NET production scenarios - 30. runtime-deps: for production scenarios of self-contained applications.